memdev2022/litreview_simcalc-pipeline/README.md

 # Calculating Similarity Scores

-## Check README.R for step-by-step guide for running the calculation
+## Check README.R for a step-by-step guide for running the calculation.